 Consultant Microbiologist with an interest in Virology

-Applications are invited for this new post in the Department of Medical Microbiology at Aberdeen Royal Infirmary.
-This department is fully compliant with the standards contained in ISO 15189 as accredited by UKAS and provides a comprehensive diagnostic service to NHS Grampian (population. approx. 500,000), some referral work from NHS Orkney and NHS Shetland and a nationally funded antibiotic susceptibility testing service for Cystic Fibrosis non-fermenters.
+You are invited for this new post in the Department of Medical Microbiology at Aberdeen Royal Infirmary.
+This department is fully compliant with the standards contained in ISO 15189 as accredited by UKAS and provides a comprehensive diagnostic service to NHS Grampian (population. approx. 500,000), some referral work from NHS Orkney and NHS Shetland and a nationally funded antibiotic susceptibility testing service for cystic fibrosis non-fermenters.

-The successful candidate will join five other Consultant Microbiologists in the general work of the Laboratory as well as in clinical liaison and infection prevention and control.
-You will contribute to all aspects of service delivery including teaching, audit and research.
+You will join five other Consultant Microbiologists in the diagnostic work of the Laboratory as well as in clinical liaison and infection prevention and control.
+Currently there are two joint trainees with Infectious Diseases.
+You will contribute to all aspects of service delivery including teaching, audit research and service development.
 The department has existing successful research programmes on MRSA, antibiotic resistance and antibiotic stewardship.
-Currently there are two joint trainees with Infectious Diseases.

 Full registration with a licence to practise with the GMC is required.
 For more information visit www.gmc-uk.org